 Institutions are a big slice of the current investor pool, which means individuals are investing side-by-side with experienced analysts who’ve also vetted the deals.
 Each deal is set up as a separate project and transparency allows investors to know exactly what they’re purchasing; contracts, title searches, property comps, financial statements, binding term sheets and all other relevant documents are linked to each property for easy and convenient review.
 Additionally, Sharestates monitors project process, including requiring expense signoffs.
 The underwriting process and rating baseline for each project is completely transparent.

 As with any investment, there is a risk of loss.
-To date, Sharestates has not had a default on any of their projects.
-As great a track record as that is, Director of Community Communications Kevin Shane added, “While we strive to keep our underwriting standards high, it’s inevitable that, with scalable growth, some losses will eventually occur.”
+To date, Sharestates had zero loss of principal on their projects.
+As great a track record as that is, VP, Capital Markets Kevin Shane added, “While we strive to keep our underwriting standards high, it’s inevitable that, with scalable growth, some losses will eventually occur.”

 Sharestates is committed to developing long-term relationships with their customers and follows strict underwriting criteria before approving a sponsor or a project.
 If a sponsor defaults on a loan, then Sharestates may pursue foreclosure.
 Any money recovered through foreclosure (after legal expenses) will be distributed to investors.
 For a preferred or common equity deal, Sharestates may seek judicial relief for damages.